Rhetorical operations: Amplification

 Amplification may refer to exaggeration or to stylistic vices such as figures of excess or superfluity (e.g., hyperbole).

 Amplification involves identifying parts of a text by means of a process of division; each part of the text may be subjected to amplification.
-Amplification is thus a set of strategies which, taken together, constitute Inventio, one of the five classical canons of rhetoric.
+Amplification is thus a set of strategies which, taken together, constitute inventio, one of the five classical canons of rhetoric.

 As a means of developing multiple forms of expression for a thought, amplification "names an important point of intersection where figures of speech and figures of thought coalesce."

 In his book, A Handbook of Rhetorical Devices, author Robert A. Harris explains in depth, "Amplification involves repeating a word or expression while adding more detail to it, in order to emphasize what might otherwise be passed over.
-In other words, amplification allows you to call attention to, emphasize, and expand a word or idea to make sure the reader realizes its important or centrality in the discussion."
+In other words, amplification allows you to call attention to, emphasize, and expand a word or idea to make sure the reader realizes its importance or centrality in the discussion."
 Harris provides examples of amplification: "In my hunger after ten days of rigorous dieting I saw visions of ice cream – mountains of creamy, luscious ice cream, dripping with gooey syrup and calories."
 This example illustrates the rhetorical use of amplification to motivate readers to recognize the significance of this sentence, not just ignore it.

 According to the Princeton Encyclopedia of Poetry and Poetics, the word amplification is one of the "special" topics used in epideictic poetry or ceremonial discourse, usually for praise, but it has been used to refer to both the expansion and the diminution of an idea or an argument.
 The use of the word needs to be defined precisely and used with care.
 The Princeton Encyclopedia also states that, "limits become clear only when a text signals by some other means (semantic: change of subject; syntactic: end of stanza/poem; pragmatic; change of voice, person, or form of address) a change of direction."
-Amplification was considered at different times in history "a subset of both inventio and dispositio. " Aristotle mentions in The Poetics "maximizing and minimizing" as important elements in relation to amplification.
+Amplification was considered at different times in history "a subset of both inventio and dispositio."
+Aristotle mentions in The Poetics "maximizing and minimizing" as important elements in relation to amplification.
 This is similar to the way we commonly think of amplification; that is going from something smaller and being enlarged.
 In The Rhetoric, Aristotle contrasts amplification with depreciation and admits "they both derive from an enthymeme which serves to show how a thing is great or small."